NaomiEisen/20465-System-Programming-Laboratory/README.md

 # 20465-System-Programming-Laboratory

-Welcome to the repository for the 'System Programming Laboratory' course, .
+Welcome to the repository for the 'System Programming Laboratory' course.
 This repository contains some of the assignments of the course :)

 ### Course description: